6-9 March 2025, The NEC Birmingham

 Here at the Young Kennel Club we aim to provide young people with a place to train their dogs and compete against members of a similar age (aged 6-24).
 We owe our existence to the vision of one person: Daphne MacDougall.
 Daphne was instrumental during the 1980s in convincing The Kennel Club that young people needed a club and a voice of their own within The Kennel Club.

-With over 30 years’ experience, and thousands of members who enjoy all the fun activities on offer, the Young Kennel Club (YKC) is a great way to have a good time and meet likeminded people.
+The Young Kennel is celebrating its 40th Anniversary - with years’ experience, and thousands of members who enjoy all the fun activities on offer, the Young Kennel Club (YKC) is a great way to have a good time and meet likeminded people.
 Our range of activities grow each year and the more involved you become, the more fun you and your dog will have.

 Sound like a club you want to be part of?
 We certainly hope so!
 Why not sign up to the Young Kennel Club today?
 Or follow our Instagram or Facebook pages.